KGerhardt/AnnoSINE_v2/README.md

-  -s, --shift                  Maximum threshold of the boundary shift (default: 80) -g, --gap                    Maximum threshold of the trancated gap (default: 10) -minc, --copy_number         Minimum threshold of the copy number for each element (default: 20) -a, --animal                 If set to 1, then Hmmer will search SINE using the animal hmm files from Dfam. (default: 0) -b, --boundary               Output SINE seed boundaries based on TSD or MSA (default: msa) -f, --figure                 Output the SINE seed MSA figures and copy number profiles (y/n).
+  -s, --shift                  Maximum threshold of the boundary shift (default: 80) -g, --gap                    Maximum threshold of the trancated gap (default: 10) -minc, --copy_number         Minimum threshold of the copy number for each element (default: 20) -numa, --num_alignments      --num_alignments value for blast alignments (default: 50000) -maxb, --base_copy_number    Maximum threshold of copy number for the first and last base (default: 1)

+  -a, --animal                 If set to 1, then Hmmer will search SINE using the animal hmm files from Dfam.
+If set to 2, then Hmmer will search SINE using both the plant and animal hmm files. (default: 0)
+  -b, --boundary               Output SINE seed boundaries based on TSD or MSA (default: msa) -f, --figure                 Output the SINE seed MSA figures and copy number profiles (y/n).
 Please note that this step may take a long time to process. (default: n)
+  -temd, --temp_dir            The temp dir used by paf2blast6 script.
+If not set, will use /tmp folder automatically.
   -auto, --automatically_continue If set to 1, then the program will skip finished steps and continue unifinished steps for a previously processed output dir. (default: 0)
   -r, --non_redundant          Annotate SINE in the whole genome based on the non—redundant library (y/n) (default: y) -t, --threads		              Threads for each tool in AnnoSINE (default: 36)